 The circuit has multiple merchandising outlets and the largest concentration of stores is near the circuit's main entrance ( closest to the final corner and pit grandstands ).
 These stores offer Circuit Merchandise, Support Races Merchandise, F1 Teams Merchandise and even Model Cars!
 The stores are well stocked and run late into Sunday night.
 Prices of some products are cheaper than those sold at races in Europe.

-Past the Ticket Scanning Gates we have a huge F1 Village...known as the GP Square, behind the main grandstand area.
+Past the Ticket Scanning Gates, we have a huge F1 Village...known as the GP Square, behind the main grandstand area.
 It can easily rival F1 Villages at newer circuits.
-Each Team has their own merchandising stalls and most of them are crowded!
+Each Team has its merchandising stalls and most of them are crowded!
 Kimi Raikkonen is the most popular driver and the Alfa Romeo merchandising stores were empty by Friday Afternoon!
-The F1 Store also puts up its kiosk and there are many unique products on sale, so do pay them a visit.
+The F1 Store also puts up its kiosk and there are many unique products on sale, so do visit them.

 Fan Zones are pretty crowded.
 There are F1 Driver Appearances throughout the weekend and concerts are held every evening.
 Simulators, Pit Stop Challenges, Batak Machines are a regular feature.
 Food Outlets are reasonably priced ( both in GP Square and behind other stands ) with both local and western delicacies.
 Queues can be pretty long during peak hours of dining.